 Of course, strong microprudential regulation is a prerequisite for a robust and resilient financial system.
-The regulatory reforms in the Dodd-Frank Act and Basel III-including larger capital and liquidity-cushion requirements-strengthen the resilience of financial institutions from a microprudential perspective.12 This not only decreases the odds of an idiosyncratic failure, but reduces the contagion risks posed by outside events.
+The regulatory reforms in the Dodd-Frank Act and Basel III-including larger capital and liquidity-cushion requirements-strengthen the resilience of financial institutions from a microprudential perspective (see Shin 2011 and Yellen 2015).
+This not only decreases the odds of an idiosyncratic failure, but reduces the contagion risks posed by outside events.
 However, experience teaches us that this alone may not be sufficient.
-The macro-pru approach extends the regulatory lens to include the interconnectedness of institutions and markets; correlations in strategies and risks across the financial system; risks of contagion across institutions during panics; and financial markets' performance under stress.13 As I said earlier, countries around the globe have embraced this macroprudential approach in their various regulatory reforms in different ways.
+The macroprudential approach extends the regulatory lens to include the interconnectedness of institutions and markets; correlations in strategies and risks across the financial system; risks of contagion across institutions during panics; and financial markets' performance under stress (see Bank of England 2009 and Group of Thirty 2010).
+As I said earlier, countries around the globe have embraced this macroprudential approach in their various regulatory reforms in different ways.

 The development of a more macroprudential approach in the United States has been shaped by its particular legal and regulatory constraints, and in large part continues to be built on microprudential foundations.
-In fact, there are few explicitly macro-pru tools available in the United States of the kind found in many other countries.
+In fact, there are few explicitly macroprudential tools available in the United States of the kind found in many other countries.
 In addition, the sizable share of finance and credit that occurs outside of banks, in the so-called shadow banking sector, severely limits the ability of regulators to impose macroprudential restrictions like loan-to-value limits.
 Hence the title of this talk: Macroprudential policy in a microprudential world.